Online Privacy Notice

 CommunityAmerica Credit Union Online Privacy Notice

-This Online Privacy Notice applies to the CommunityAmerica website and mobile applications (each a “Site” or collectively “Sites”).
-This Online Privacy Notice (“Notice”) explains how CommunityAmerica Credit Union (“we”, “us”, “our”) may collect, use, share, and protect information from or about visitors and users (“you”, “your”) of our Sites.
-To the extent there is a discrepancy between this Online Privacy Notice and our Privacy Notice, the Privacy Notice shall control.
+This Privacy Notice applies to the CommunityAmerica website and mobile applications (each a “Site” or collectively “Sites”), and explains how CommunityAmerica Credit Union (“CACU”) and its affiliates and subsidiaries, including, without limitation, CommunityAmerica Financial Solutions (“CAFS” and together with CACU, “we”, “us”, “our”) may collect, use, share, and protect information from or about visitors and users (“you”, “your”) of our Sites.

 Please read this Notice carefully.
-If you do not agree with this Notice and our practices, you may choose not to utilize our Sites.
-By accessing or using our Sites, you agree to this Notice.
-This Notice may change from time to time (see Changes to our Online Privacy Notice).
+This Notice may change from time to time (see Changes to our Privacy Notice).

 Information We Collect

 - Cookies.
-The automated data collection technologies we use may include Cookies.
-Cookies are small text files sent by a website server to your device or computer that collects anonymous website traffic data.
-Our cookies do not collect or store any Personal Information.
+Cookies are small text files sent by a website server to your device or computer that helps us collect information on how you use the Sites.

 - Web Beacons.
 Web beacons (also known as clear gifs, pixel tags, and single-pixel gifs) are small images on a website or email that may be used to measure the effectiveness of our communication with you and tracking the success of our marketing campaigns.

 - Web Server Logs.
 Web server logs are records of activity created by the device that delivers the web pages you request to your internet browser.
 For example, a web server log may record the search term you entered or the link you clicked on to bring you to the web page.
-The web server log also may record information about your internet browser, such as your IP address and the cookies set on your browser by the website server.
+The web server log also may record information about your device, such as your IP address, operating system, and internet browser.

 - Relationship-Based Advertising.
 We may use information about your relationship with us (such as types of accounts) to help determine which advertisements or offers to present to you.